min2ha/ukwa-site/content/target/39519/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# 'Gone but not forgotten' - remembering those from Petersfield affected by the First World War

 Project to commemorate the impact of the First World War on Petersfield and its people.